squaresLab/BugZoo/tse-2012/README.md

 **Currently not working with GenProg on RepairVM:**

+* wuftpd: passes local sanity checks, but fails when run within GenProg; refuses to connect to server; permissions problems?
 * atris: no video device; need to trick the VM
 * indent: fails to compile, appears to be missing some ldflags
 * deroff: fails sanity checks, and with no human repair, it's tricky to know